-Heat the oven to 350°F. Then generously spray two or three cookie sheets with no-stick cooking spray.
-It is important to prepare several baking sheets since the cookie batter will need to be spooned onto cool cookie sheets rather than the one that was just in the oven.
-The cookies are thin and fragile and using a cool cookie sheet will prevent them from starting to bake on a hot sheet even before the sheet is placed in the oven.
+Heat the oven to 350°F, then generously spray two or three cookie sheets with no-stick cooking spray.
+It is important to prepare several cookie sheets since the batter will need to be spooned onto cool cookie sheets rather than one just taken from the oven.
+Because these cookies are thin and fragile, using cool cookie sheets will prevent them from starting to bake on a hot sheet even before being placed in the oven.

 Next, generously butter the handle of a long wooden spoon.
-Then set the spoon aside until after baking the cookies.
+Set the spoon aside until after baking the cookies.

-First, separate the egg whites from the yolks.
-I used two small bowls for this.
-Crack the egg and then, using the shell, gently toss the yolk back and forth between the two halves of the shell, letting the white flow out into the first small bowl.
-Then put the yolk in the second bowl and put the whites into the mixing bowl.
-Separate one egg at a time.
-It is very important that no yolk gets into the whites because the whites won’t beat into stiff peaks, if any yolk is present.
-If any yolk does get in with the whites I start over with clean bowls and new eggs.
-Mistakes can be used to make scrambled eggs or be used in any recipe that calls for whole eggs.
+To make the batter, first, separate the egg whites from the yolks.
+You can use two small bowls for this.
+Crack an egg and then, using the shell, gently toss the yolk back and forth between the two halves of the shell, letting the white flow out into the first small bowl.
+Put the yolk into the second bowl and the white into the mixing bowl.
+It is important that no yolk gets into the whites, as this would prevent the whites from beating into stiff peaks.
+If any yolk does get in with the whites, start over with clean bowls and new eggs.
+Use any "mistakes" to make scrambled eggs or use in recipes that call for whole eggs.

-Once the egg whites are ready add the lime juice.
-I squeezed a fresh lime rather than using lime juice in a bottle.
-The fresh lime juice is so much better and gives the cookies a great fresh citrus flavor.
-I only needed to use ½ of the lime for this recipe.
-The remaining half can be used in other recipes or even drop a slice in a cold glass of water.
+Once the egg whites are ready, add the lime juice.
+Fresh lime juice is so much better than bottled and gives the cookies a fresh citrus flavor.
+You would only use half of a lime for this recipe; the remaining half can be used in other recipes or even sliced into a cold glass of water.